 Rationale for Recommendation 30.6: The Working Group recommends that Early Warnings include a written explanation, so that it is clear why the Early Warning is being issued and how the applicant may potentially be able to address the underlying concerns.
 This measure provides greater transparency in the process and also enables applicants to propose specific changes to the application to address concerns raised by GAC members.

-Rationale for Recommendation 30.7: The Working Group believes that to the extent that applicants can address concerns raised in GAC Early Warnings or GAC Consensus Advicethrough proposed changes to the application, they must have the opportunity to make such changes and continue with the application process.
+Rationale for Recommendation 30.7: The Working Group believes that to the extent that applicants can address concerns raised in GAC Early Warnings or GAC Consensus Advice, through public comment, or by an SO/AC in another manner through proposed changes to the application, they must have the opportunity to make such changes and continue with the application process.
 Potential amendments could include the addition of Registry Voluntary Commitments (formerly PICs).
-Application changes would be subject to public comment and evaluation by ICANN as discussed under Topic 20: Application Change Requests.
+Application changes would be subject to an operational comment period and evaluation by ICANN as discussed under Topic 20: Application Change Requests.

 The Working Group believes that applicants and GAC members both benefit from the opportunity to engage directly in dialogue about the content of Early Warnings and GAC Consensus Advice, as well as underlying concerns that the GAC members may have about an application.
 This provides parties the opportunity to avoid misunderstandings, address any incorrect assertions of fact, and potentially come to a mutually agreeable solution.